 Section 1: Your Business Information

-There’s the big three, Visa, MasterCard, and American Express.
-You’ll need your merchant account number and issuing bank information, so you may have to take a gander in one of your digital files to get the info.
-Additionally, if you accept Discover, Diner’s Club or any other card, you’ll have create an attachment with the information.
-Easy peasy, right?
-Okay, let’s carry on to section 2.
+You will also need your merchant account number and issuing bank information, so you may have to find one of your digital files to get those details.
+You’ll also need to create an attachment to the form if you accept Discover, Diner’s Club, or any other card.

 Section 2: Business Personnel and Contacts

-Section 2 asks you who your business partners are.
-This might be actual co-owners, silent partners, officers, Limited Liability Corporation (LLC) members and major shareholders.
-Anyone who has a say in how you run your business goes here.
-It doesn’t matter if they are foreign or domestic.
-They just give you space for 4 people, so if you have more, you’ll have to attach a list.
-You’ll need their contact information and their official title for starts.
-Then you need to answer if they are responsible for payroll deposits or taxes.
-You will also need their taxpayer identification number, how much they own of your company in shares and percentage as well as their annual salary or draw for owning a piece of the action.
+You must next report who your business partners are.
+These might be actual co-owners, silent partners, officers, LLC members, or major shareholders.
+Anyone who has a say in how you run your business goes here, whether they’re foreign or domestic.

+The form gives you space for four people, so you’ll have to attach a list if you have more.
+You will need your partners’ contact information and their official title, and then answer if they are responsible for payroll deposits or taxes.
+You will also need their taxpayer ID number, how much of your company they own in shares and percentage, and their annual salary or draw.

 Section 3: Other Financial Information

-You’ll need to list any Payroll Service Provider or Reporting Agent, their address and the date you began to use them.
+- You will need to list any payroll service provider or reporting agent, their address, and the date you began to use them

-Other questions ask about any bankruptcies, transferred assets, subsidiary status and monies owed to your business by parties involved in it.
-Then lastly, they ask about whether you anticipate any increase or decrease in income and if you are a Federal contractor.
+- Other questions ask about any bankruptcies, transferred assets, subsidiary status, and monies owed to your business by involved parties

 Section 4: Business Asset and Liability Information (Foreign or Domestic)

-Cash on hand.
-This is the cash in your petty cash, cash register, and stashed away in your safe.
-Pretty simple.
-Just add it up and put it on the sheet.
-Do not include anything in the bank.
-It also asks you to list the contents of your safe if you do have one.
-But there’s not much space on the sheet to do so.
-So be brief and use list words like: cash, bonds, keys, etc.
+This is the cash in your petty cash, in the cash register, and stashed away in your safe.
+Add it all up and record it here.
+Do not include anything you have in the bank.
+Then, list the contents of your safe if you do have one, listing descriptions like cash, bonds, keys, etc.

-Next you list your business bank accounts, even if you’ve nothing in them.
-This means brick-and-mortar banks, online banks, safety deposit boxes.
-If you’ve not looked at them in a while, you’ll have to sort out the type of account, the account’s full name, address, account number and balance as of the date you’re writing it on the form.
+List these even if you have nothing in them.
+This means brick-and-mortar banks, online banks, or safety deposit boxes.
+Select the type of account, the account’s full name, address, account number, and balance as of the date you’re completing the form.

-Accounts and Notes Receivable.
-This sub-section includes listing any Federal Government Contracts or other business contracts.
-You will need all names and addresses, contact information, status (referring to age, etc.), date due, invoice number or government grant/contract information and amount due.
-At the end of your list, you’ll tally the outstanding balance.
+This is a subsection where you’ll list any federal government contracts or other business contracts.
+You will need all names and addresses, contact information, status (for example, age), date due, invoice number or government grant/contract information, and amount due.
+Tally the outstanding balance at the end of your list.

-Available credit is an easier sub-section.
-Just list your lines of credit and credit cards.
-You’ll, of course, list full names, addresses and contact info as usual.
-But be prepared to look at your latest statements to get your credit limits, what you owe and your available credit.
-Again, you will total up this sub-section, including any attachments regarding available credit.
+This is an easier subsection where you list your lines of credit and credit cards.
+List full names, addresses, and contact info as usual.
+Be prepared to look at your latest statements to get your credit limits, what you owe, and your available credit.
+Total everything up.

 Section 5: Your Monthly Income and Expense Statement